It comes from the word هَجَر or هِجْرًا to literally mean journey, migration, exodus.

 “A Muslim is the one whose tongue and hands the Muslims as safe from,

 and a Muhajir is one who leaves everything that Allah and His Messenger have prohibited.”

 Therefore, what we have today is the Hijrah of our state and consciousness.

 We make the migration from one state of consciousness to another – From the place of the lower desires to a state of higher consciousness.

 Unless you are a veteran traveller, the Hijrah is not a journey you should embark on alone.
-You are advised to carry out your hijrah with companions, guided by professionals, if possible.
+For the sake of safety and wellbeing, you are advised to carry out your hijrah with companions, guided by professionals, if possible.

 Do take the time to research and make plenty of prayers, in finding a guide and companions for your journey.

-So once you’re ready, we welcome you join us in this physical, intellectual and spiritual journey, to:
+So once you’re ready, we offer you to join us in our physical, intellectual and spiritual journey, to:

 make a change for the better,